limcuili/oystercard/README.md

 One way of solving this error would be to define this class and link it to this file, so that Ruby can find it

-## The below is to keep track of what we test in IRB
+## The below is to keep track of IRB feature tests
 Checks that we've set up the card and are able to top up:
 require './lib/oystercard.rb'
 card = Oystercard.new